mvpaulastar/Minigames/README.md

 Group Members include:

-Paula Sirisumpund, sol203
+Paula Sirisumpund, sol203;
-Steven Su, fjp163
+Steven Su, fjp163;
-Thanhlan Trinh,sao436
+Thanhlan Trinh, sao436;

 Our app, Minigames, is a application that allows users to play the Sudoku, and Tic-Tac-Toe minigames with a fully functional leaderboard.
 How fast you can complete Sudoku puzzles